nabeel-shakeel/nabeel-shakeel/README.md

 </div>

-An experienced _Full Stack Software Engineer_ with more than 5+ years of experience in the computer software industry.
-Skilled in a variety of languages, tools, and platforms.
+An experienced _Full Stack Software Engineer_ with more than 5+ years of experience in the computer software industry Skilled in a variety of languages, tools, and platforms.
 Occasional Open-Source Contributor having contributions in Elastic and GitHub projects.
 Love to learn new technologies and speak at different meetups.

 <!-- ABOUT ME -->
 ## About Me

 - 🌏 I'm currently based in Karachi, Pakistan
 - 🔭 I’m currently working as a Senior Software Engineer at <a href="https://techwards.co" target="blank">Techwards</a>
 - 🏗️ Working on mobile and web development projects